 Each workplace has expectations of how employees manage themselves.
 There are rules in place to keep employees safe, there are social rules common to all workplaces to be respectful to each other, general rules for punctuality and to do your job according to your job description.
 All these things are referred to as workplace etiquette.
 You need to think about how your ADHD might compromise you with these rules and what strategies you can put in place to help yourself.

 You need to learn who the bosses are and how you refer to them.
 Is it by a title eg. Mr or is it by given name eg. Barry.
-Privacy in the workplace needs to be respected and some topics of conversation may not be acceptable eg. religion, a persons’ weight or size
+Privacy in the workplace needs to be respected and some topics of conversation may not be acceptable eg. religion, a persons’ weight or gender

 Everyone is expected to arrive at work at their scheduled start time.
 You are also expected to return from your breaks promptly.